Want to help your students master making 10? Check out these engaging fall activities designed to help your students explore adding to 10.

 - When all players reach the end space, the player with the most blocks win.

-Number bonds are a very important skill and allows children to begin to make mathematical connections.
+Number bonds are a very important skill and allow children to begin to make mathematical connections.
 After a week of working on making 10, there were a lot of connections that had been made.
 Now was the time for my little kindergartner to prove what connections he had made….And I will brag on him a moment and say he did an awesome job.

 Other Number Bonds Activities